 Dr. Shah emphasizes the critical importance of self-advocacy and making sure you’re being heard!

 If you don’t feel like your care provider is listening to you, then take the opportunity to pause and say something like, I know that this is something that you see commonly.
 But you know, for me, this is how it feels.
-Or even tell your care provider that you’re scared if you’re feeling that way.
+If you feel scared, tell your care provider.

 “80% to 90% of all of the root causes of things that lead to harm in childbirth are fundamentally failures of communication and teamwork.
 And so in those moments, I can’t emphasize this enough where you don’t feel heard, doing everything you can to at least make sure you’re being heard!
 And to try to do so in a way that is on the empathy level with the clinician, where you recognize that this may be routine for them, but it’s not routine for you.”